-Climate Smart is an award-winning certified B Corp that has developed a practical and solutions-based program for SMEs to profitably track and reduce GHG emissions.
+Climate Smart, a Radicle Group Company, is an award-winning certified B Corp that has developed a practical and solutions-based program for SMEs to profitably track and reduce GHG emissions.
 Climate Smart emphasizes the business case for GHG reduction: operational efficiencies, cost savings, and competitive advantage.